Zel9278/spp-video-renderer/README.md

 It lets you pick MIDI/audio files, choose codecs and resolution, toggle debug/preview flags, and start renders without touching the command line.
 Renderer stdout/stderr is streamed into the launcher log window for easy monitoring.

 ## License
-This project is MIT License
+This project is MIT License\
+Base Project([MPP Frontend](https://github.com/multiplayerpiano/mpp-frontend-v1)) is GPL-3.0 license